Where to Stay in London?

 Our tip: Choose a hotel north of the Thames.
 Despite ongoing urban renewal projects in parts of South London, some of the neighborhoods there, such as Brixton, can be a bit rough for tourists.
 If you aren’t comfortable with that, you’re better off staying north of the Thames.

-For first-timers: Staying in the West End
+Staying in West End

 Staying in the West End of London is the best option if you’re visiting London for the first time and want to be within walking distance of the main attractions.

 So where would you say is the center of London?
 Good question!
 There’s no official definition.